 - Fear or paranoia mixed with agitation

-- Sudden spasms or pain in your muscles
+- Sudden spasms or pain in the muscles

 - Rapid heartbeat

-There are other symptoms that both have in common such as loss of concentration, an overall feeling that something is wrong, inability to sleep or function, and an intense amount of worry or distress.
-Both a panic attack vs. anxiety attack can wear out your teen emotionally and make them feel tired all of the time.
+Other symptoms that both have in common include loss of concentration, an overall feeling that something is wrong, inability to sleep or function, and an intense amount of worry or distress.
+Both a panic attack and an anxiety attack can wear out your teen emotionally and make them feel tired all of the time.

 What Causes an Attack?

 A teen who suffers from a panic or anxiety attack can tell you that nothing has to trigger it.
 Sometimes these attacks can come on without warning and then disappear as fast as they came.
-However, there is generally some underlying factor that is connected to the attack.
+However, some underlying factor is generally connected to the attack.
 Some of the most common causes of attacks include:

 - Problems in your relationships